Rohan-flutterint/hotpath-rs/README.md

 ![hotpath TUI Example](hotpath-tui.gif)

-`hotpath` includes a live terminal-based dashboard for real-time monitoring of profiling metrics.
+`hotpath` includes a live terminal-based dashboard for real-time monitoring of profiling metrics, including function performance, channel statistics, and stream throughput.
 This is particularly useful for long-running applications like web servers, where you want to observe performance characteristics while the application is running.

 ### Getting Started with TUI